 Paradoxine® – Grains of Paradise Supplement

-The Aframomum melegueta plant, which is responsible for the grains of paradise spice, comes from the Zingiberaceae plant family; it is similar to ginger.
-The plant pods contain seeds that are red-brown.
-These seeds give a peppery, spicy flavor and are often used in cooking.
-Grains of paradise are also known by other names, such as alligator pepper, melegueta pepper, Guinea grains fom wisa and ossame.
+The Aframomum melegueta plant, source of the grains of paradise spice, comes from the Zingiberaceae plant family, also known as the ginger family.
+The plant pods contain red-brown seeds.
+Often used in cooking, these seeds provide a peppery and spicy flavor.
+Grains of paradise are also known by other names, such as alligator pepper, melegueta pepper, Guinea grains, efom wisa, and ossame.

-Several compounds inside these seeds create their pungent spice flavor and aroma.
+Several compounds inside these seeds create their pungent flavor and aroma.
 However, the compounds may also aid in burning fat.
-These powerful compounds include 6-paradol, 6-shogaol, 6-gingerdione and 6-gingerol.
-Of these, the most vital compounds offering benefits to your health include 6-paradol and 6-gingerol, with 6-gingerol being found in ginger as well.
+These powerful compounds include 6-paradol, 6-shogaol, 6-gingerdione, and 6-gingerol.
+Of these, the most vital compounds offering benefits to your health include 6-paradol and 6-gingerol, with 6-gingerol also found in ginger.

-So why would someone consider taking grains of paradise pills?
+Why would someone consider taking grains of paradise from Paradoxine® pills?
 To answer that question, let's look at some of the top grains of paradise extract benefits and most common Paradoxine® uses.

 Grains of Paradise Benefits

-Also known as melegueta pepper or alligator pepper, grains of paradise is a perennial plant that, like ginger, is part of the Zingiberaceae family.
-It is native to West Africa, where it is widely used both for its digestive benefits and aphrodisiac properties.
+Also known as melegueta pepper or alligator pepper, grains of paradise is a perennial plant that, like ginger, belongs to the Zingiberaceae family.
+Native to West Africa, it is widely used both for its digestive benefits and aphrodisiac properties.

-The beneficial effects of Aframomum melegueta are primarily linked to the presence of an active phenol compound called 6-paradol.
-This compound is responsible for the plant's spicy taste, similar to ginger.
-The structure of 6-paradol is also close to that of some of the compounds found in ginger, such as zingerone, 6-gingerol and 6-shogaol.
+The beneficial effects of Aframomum melegueta are primarily linked to the presence of an active phenol compound called 6-paradol in this supplement.
+This compound is also responsible for the plant's spicy taste, similar to ginger.
+The chemical structure of 6-paradol is close to that of some of the compounds found in ginger, such as zingerone, 6-gingerol, and 6-shogaol.

 What about Paradoxine® for weight loss?
-There are a number of star performer plants with fat-burning effects.
+There are a number of top-performing plants with fat-burning effects.
 However, grains of paradise are often chosen over others because of their efficacy at reducing adipose tissue and their absence of unwelcome side-effects.
-Other natural fat-burners contain substances like caffeine, to which some people are sensitive and — in some cases — can have a negative effect on the central nervous system.
+Other natural fat-burners contain substances like caffeine, to which some people are sensitive and, in some cases, can have a negative effect on the central nervous system.

-Many people consider weight loss among the top grains of paradise benefits, weight loss is considered the top reason for using it.
-But what do studies show about Paradoxine® benefits and can you count on grains of paradise fat loss results?
+Many people consider weight loss among the top grains of paradise benefits.
+But what do studies show about Paradoxine® benefits and can you count on grains of paradise for fat loss results?

 - Studies show that supplementing with this plant extract may not only constitute a gentle way of fighting the accumulation of fat but may also attack existing body fat reserves.

-- As well as its slimming effects, an extract of grains of paradise offers other health benefits.
+- Along with its potential slimming effects, an extract of grains of paradise offers other health benefits.
 For example, it is recognized as an effective stimulant.

 - Some scientists believe it has greater aphrodisiac activity than Piper guineense, which is used to treat erectile problems.